SAP-samples/teched2023-AD272/exercises/2_SAPBuildProcessAutomation/README.md

-# Comfigure the SAP Build Process Automation Project
+# Configure the SAP Build Process Automation Project

 In this exercise, you will configure a SAP Build Process Automation project which can trigger an approval process for the mitigation proposed for the risk in the Risk Managment Build Apps application.